Mimicking the structure of viruses to empower a better immune response

 Taking a proven approach to the next level

 At the center of our novel approach to vaccines is breakthrough virus-like particle (VLP) technology.
 Born out of a collaboration between the Gates Foundation and the University of Washington’s Institute for Protein Design, this technology enables high-density, multivalent display of antigens in a manner that closely resembles the structure of a virus.
 This is believed to induce a stronger and more durable immune response vs. traditional soluble antigens.
-Initial validation for our approach has recently come via positive Phase 1/1b topline data for our VLP-based vaccine candidate targeting RSV.
+Initial validation for our approach has come via positive Phase 1/1b topline data for our VLP-based vaccine candidate targeting RSV and positive Phase 1 topline data for our bivalent candidate targeting RSV and hMPV.

 Traditionally manufactured or mRNA-derived